 You shouldn’t have to go into your website with only one eye open.
 Whether you leverage Visual Analytics from multiple tools or a single tool like Insightech, it is a key component in combining both the quantitative and the qualitative to enable you to act faster, smarter, and with the full context of what your users are actually experiencing on your website.

-Capture all data: using our Capture Everything Code™, rather than providing just a small sample of your users, your tool should be able to look at your entire site and pinpoint even the smallest issues.
-This data should be provided in real-time so you can improve the user experience immediately and ensure no customers are lost in the process.
-Even a small problem can have a huge effect.
+Data is in real-time so you can improve the user experience immediately and ensure no customers are lost in the process.
+Even a small problem can have a huge impact.

 If you are looking for more ways to maximise your website during the current climate, subscribe to our blog below.